This post contains affiliate links. Please see our disclosure policy.

 A mixing bowl with the prepared cookie dough

+Step 2: Shape Dough & Chill.
 Form the dough into two logs, and roll them through coarse or raw sugar to add a nice crunch to the edges of the cookies.
-Chill your dough in the fridge for 2 hours before slicing and baking.
+Chill your dough in the fridge for 2 hours.

 A plate with the two cookie dough logs rolled in raw sugar

-Once the cookies come out of the oven, let them cool, and then drizzle with white chocolate.
-You could even dunk them partially into white chocolate, if that’s your preference!
+Step 5: Drizzle.
+Once the cookies come out of the oven, let them cool, and then drizzle with white chocolate, or dunk halfway into white chocolate!

 A plate of the cookies with fresh rosemary and dried cranberries scattered around